CopperPenguin96/Redstone/README.md

 # Redstone (1.17.1)
 ![](https://redstoneserver.000webhostapp.com/images/wide.png)

-Redstone is a custom 1.17.1 Minecraft JAVA EDITION server written entirely in C#.
-Work in progress.
+Redstone is an upcoming (1.17.1) Minecraft Server.

+Underwork of porting to java from C#.
+Please bear with us!

 # Fully Featured (Soon)